vapier/ncompress/index.md

   news software).
 * 03 Jan 1985: Joseph M. Orost [releases v3.0][3.0] on [mod.sources].
 It breaks
   backwards compatibility with earlier versions with compressed outputs.
 * 01 Aug 1985: Joseph M. Orost [releases v4.0][4.0] on [mod.sources].
-This ends
+This is
-  up as the last official release and the foundation of all future forks.
+  the last official release and the foundation of all future forks.
 Many projects integrate this version directly.
 * Sep 1985: [compress v4.0 is merged][BSD-compress-merge] into [BSD]
   (after the [4.2BSD] release, but before [4.3BSD] is released).